Alapayevsk narrow-gauge railway: History

 The first section of the railway (Alapayevsk–Mugay) commenced operations in July 1898.
 Construction was undertaken by French businessman A.Illero.
 The railway had a maximum length of about 600 km in the 1970s, though estimates vary.

 Current status

 At present only 177 km of the railway is operational.
 Current operations include passenger traffic and general goods movement.
-The railway operates a scheduled passenger service from Alapaevsk.
-The railway is the primary means of communication for seven rural settlements in the Alapaevsk District: Elnichnaya; Garaninka; Strokinka; Berezovka; Muratkovo; Sankin and Kalach.
+The railway operates a scheduled passenger service from Alapayevsk.
+The railway is the primary means of communication for seven rural settlements in the Alapaevsk District: Elnichnaya; Strokinka; Berezovka; Muratkovo; Sankin and Kalach.
 Principal cargoes include wood, food, postal services and fuel.